LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Item 6633: Omit some property types from the field designer for SM
+  * Changed basePropertiesOnly option to appPropertiesOnly
+  * Expanded application of appPropertiesOnly to additional controls
+  * DomainForm hide field types and DomainRow options based on appPropertiesOnly

 ### version 0.10.0
 *Released*: 9 January 2020
 * Item 6506: User management components and related model / action updates